Rhiya22/student-attendance-management-/README.md

 4. Push to the branch
 5. Create a Pull Request

-## 📝 License

-This project is licensed under the MIT License.

-## 👨‍💻 Author
+## Author

-Created with ❤️ for educational purposes.
+Created for educational purposes.

 ---